Skip to main content

 cv05

 Congratulations!
-You have successfully integrated TTS into your project.
+You have successfully integrated a custom TTS into your project.

 ⚠️ Note: Some TTS services (like the example provided) may override the current playing audioclip.
 We recommend saving the incoming texts in a queue and gradually playing them once the last audio has finished.